PLCnext/CppExamples/Examples/ProgramComponentInteraction/README.md

 ## Start-up instructions

-1. Instantiate one instance of each Program
+1. Create one instance of each Program
 2. Start the PLCnext Control
 3. Login with PLCnext Engineer Debug or SSH.
 4. Check progress